exasol/release-droid/doc/system_requirements.md

 Release step validation serves two purposes.
 The first one is obvious: you want to validate that a step in your release process was executed successfully and that all the expected results exist and are valid.

-Additionally step validation helps recovering from a release that was interrupted midway.
+Additionally, step validation helps to recover from a release that was interrupted midway.
 Imagine a situation where you built and signed your delivery packages but somewhere along the way a server that you wanted to deploy the delivery on was not reachable because it underwent maintenance at that time.
 Depending on how many steps your release process has and how complicated they are, starting over can be terribly annoying and costly.

 What you really want is to find out, how far you got and restart from that point.